ngageoint/mapcache-electron/BUILD.md

 * All dev tools windows can be shown by using the keyboard shortcut CommandOrControl+Shift+S.
 * All dev tools windows can be hidden by using the keyboard shortcut CommandOrControl+Shift+H.

+You can hook up vscode for debugging both the front and backend via launch.json configuration files.
+Read more here: https://github.com/ngageoint/mapcache-electron/wiki/VS-Code-debugging

 # Building MapCache
 The following will help you create binaries for windows, linux, and macOS.
 Due to native libraries within the application, each build must occur on its specific platform.